Linyxus/cdot-calculus/getting-started.md

 You will be attached to the shell of the container after the image gets pulled and the container is launched.
 In the shell, you will be in a Git repository of our proof artifact, with all prerequisites in the environment.
 You can now compile the proof artifacts following the instructions in the next section.

-The docker image is built on the Coq docker [image](https://hub.docker.com/r/coqorg/coq/).
+The docker image is built on the Coq [Docker image](https://hub.docker.com/r/coqorg/coq/).
 We use [this Dockerfile](https://github.com/Linyxus/cdot-calculus/blob/paper/Dockerfile) to build the image.
-Compared to the publicly available Coq image, our image have the TLC library pre-installed and have the Git repository of our proof artifacts.
+Compared to the publicly available Coq image, our image has the TLC library pre-installed and have the Git repository of our proof artifacts.

 ## Compiling the Proof